SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 :newTerm:`Structures` in Swift are general-purpose, flexible building blocks for your program.
-They are far more powerful than the simple structures you may be familiar with from other languages such as C and Objective-C, providing new ways to architect your code for optimal safety and performance.
+They are far more powerful than the simple structures you may be familiar with from other languages such as C and Objective-C.
+They provide new ways to architect your code for optimal safety and performance.

 In Swift, structures can: